-The narrative should indicate the entity's allocations/transfers over the MTEF period and whether expenditure is expected to increase or decrease, with a brief justification.
+The narrative should indicate the entity's allocations/transfers over the MTEF period and whether expenditure and performance are expected to increase or decrease, with a brief justification.
 Revenue trends should be discussed for entities that generate their own revenue, and be linked to spending, performance and the achievement of the institution's objectives.